 At this time, we had to leave to get to our plane.
 In all, we were there for a little short of two hours.
 At no time did we feel the service was dragging and our food was delivered hot (or cold) and drinks were freshly made.
 Our water glasses were always refilled before they got to the bottom.
 We left there full, maybe too full and feeling that we had an excellent dining experience, no matter where the restaurant is located.

 One Flew South lived up to the hype.
 The decor is fresh and modern fitting into the international terminal.
-The staff were all professional, efficient and friendly.
+The staff was all professional, efficient and friendly.
 It’s rare that a place is able to pull off all three.
 The food is top notch and the only fault we found was the servings are a bit small for the price.
 Drinks were inventive and flavorful with prices on the top end of what you’d find at a restaurant bar in a major city.
 Our check ended up being right around $100 with 3 drinks, 2 entrees and two desserts.

 I can see why people love this place so much.
 It’s not a restaurant that you’d expect to find in an airport.
 The staff, the food, the atmosphere belongs in a major city with a line to get a reservation.
-Instead you can walk up to eat a great meal between flights.
+Instead, you can walk up to eat a great meal between flights.
 I’m glad I finally got a chance to eat here.
 If I ever have another a long layover in Atlanta, I’ll be back, but I’m not going to plan one just so I can eat here again (Note from Sharon: Well, maybe?
 Depending on the trip?
 LOLOL!).

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just once or twice a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!